 Local Street Bikeways are bicycle routes on quiet local and residential streets.
 The street is modified in a way that lowers vehicle speeds and volumes.
 This allows people cycling to share the road comfortably with vehicles without the need for designated bicycle lanes.
 Special treatments are considered to make it easier for people cycling to cross at major intersections.

-These two streets will receive:
+These two streets have received: